onfido/onfido-ios-sdk/README.md

 }
 ```

-### 5.1 Enterprise Features
+### 5.1 Premium Enterprise Features

 If your account has enterprise features enabled and you are using an [SDK token](#3.1-sdk-tokens), you can call the `withEnterpriseFeatures(EnterpriseFeatures)` method of the `OnfidoConfig.Builder` and apply the desired features via an EnterpriseFeatures object.
+Note: Enterprise features are paid, premium capabilities and may not be available to all customers.
+Availability varies by market.

 #### hideOnfidoLogo